ayoniqai/.github/profile/README.md

 > **Building the Future of Intelligent Software**

-AYONIQ is an open technology company building intelligent software platforms for AI, Payments, Identity, Cloud, Automation, and Developer Tools.

-Our mission is to build secure, scalable, and intelligent technologies that empower businesses and developers worldwide.
+AYONIQ is a Bangladeshi artificial intelligence (AI) research organization focused on advancing AI through open research, open-source software, and intelligent technology platforms.
+The organization develops AI models, software, and foundational technology infrastructure for artificial intelligence, automation, and developer tools.

 ---